door7302/demo-closed-loop/README.md

 Copy the second token `Bot user OAuth Token`.

-Finally you should update the `logic.py` python script with this Token.
+You should then update the `logic.py` python script with this Token.
 Open the following file and paste the previous Token:

 ```shell
 vi /opt/stackstorm/packs.dev/demo/scripts/logic.py